Yakima ForkLift Review

 The Yakima ForkLift is a roof mount rack that uses a 9mm quick release lever to hold bikes by the front fork.
-It will securely hold any bike with a 9mm quick release fork and can manage other fork standards with the addition of adaptors.
-It has the unique ability to clamp to any crossbar, including round, square and factory crossbars.
+It will securely hold any bike with a 9mm quick release fork and can manage other fork standards with the addition of adapters.
+It has the ability to clamp to any crossbar, including round, square and factory crossbars.

 Ease of Everyday Use